 By Brian Sutton MS, MA, PES, CES, NASM-CPT

-The most common goals of performing cardiorespiratory training include:
+The most common goals of performing cardiorespiratory training are the following.

-- Improve performance.
-A primary purpose of training is to delay the onset of fatigue during competition; no matter if it’s a pick-up game of basketball, a 10k race, or completing a marathon.
+- To improve performance.
+A primary purpose of training is to delay the onset of fatigue during competition; no matter if it’s a pick-up game of basketball, 10k race, or completing a marathon.

-- Reduce mental anxiety.
-With fatigue comes a loss of concentration and confidence, critical components of performance.
+- To reduce mental anxiety.
+With fatigue comes a loss of concentration and confidence, critical components to performance.

 - Weight management.
-Proper cardiorespiratory training can help attain weight loss goals and weight maintenance.
+Proper cardio can help with the goal of weight loss and weight maintenance.

 If the goal is to help clients improve stamina and muscular endurance, then overloading is necessary.
 The body must be presented with a workload that challenges its current fitness state.
 This increased workload will cause fatigue and, with the proper recovery, will eventually yield cardiorespiratory improvements.
-If the workloads are of the right magnitude (i.e., slightly more than the body’s current capabilities), then the body must adapt to be prepared for the next time such a demand is placed on it.
-With this in mind, is it easy to understand that cardiorespiratory training is much more than jogging at a moderate pace for extended periods.
-To meet these goals, both the aerobic and anaerobic energy systems must be trained.
-This is especially true for fitness enthusiasts and athletes who must tap into anaerobic energy systems to maximize performance (such as soccer players late in a match or completing the last 100 yards of a 5K race).
+If the workloads are of the right magnitude (i.e., slightly more than the body’s current capabilities), then the body must adapt to be prepared for the next time such a demand is placed on the body.
+With this in mind, it is easy to understand that cardiorespiratory training is much more than jogging at a moderate pace for extended periods of time.
+To meet these goals, both the aerobic and the anaerobic energy systems must be trained.
+This is especially true for fitness enthusiasts and athletes who must tap into top-end anaerobic energy systems to maximize performance, (such as soccer players late in a match or completing the last 100 yards of a 5K race).
 According to the principle of specificity, this would be impossible if only the aerobic energy system was trained.

-There are many methods for introducing overload into a client’s training program to improve cardiorespiratory fitness, such as Fartlek, Tabata, circuit, and interval training.
+There are many viable methods for introducing overload into a client’s training program to improve cardiorespiratory fitness such as Fartlek training, Tabata, circuit training and interval training.
 No matter which method is used, the fitness professional should always keep the client’s physical capabilities in mind to ensure safety of the program.
 For the sake of this article we will discuss cardiorespiratory training using a three-stage model.

 Clients new to cardiorespiratory exercise need to develop a baseline level of aerobic fitness to avoid overtraining and exhaustion.
-Generally exercising at an estimated maximal heart rate (HRmax) of 65 to 75% is a safe intensity for apparently healthy adults; or 12 to 13 on the Rating of Perceived Exertion (RPE) Scale (6-20 scale).
-If using the Talk Test to measure intensity, clients should exercise at intensities no higher than the level at which they perceive continuous talking for 10-20 seconds first becomes “challenging.”
+Generally, exercising at an estimated maximal heart rate (HRmax) of 65 to 75% is a safe intensity for apparently healthy adults; or 12 to 13 on the Rating of Perceived Exertion Scale (RPE) 6-20 scale.
+If using the talk test method to measure intensity, clients should exercise at intensities no higher than the level at which they perceive continuous talking for 10-20 seconds to first become “challenging.”

 Clients should start slowly and gradually work up to 30 to 60 minutes of continuous aerobic exercise.
-During this training stage clients should strive to gradually increase the duration and intensity of exercise bouts.
-Clients who can maintain Stage I intensity for at least 30 minutes two to three times per week will be ready for more intense cardiorespiratory exercise, such as interval training.
+During this training period clients should strive to gradually increase the duration and intensity of exercise bouts.
+Clients who can maintain a stage I intensity for at least 30 minutes two to three times per week will be ready for more intense cardiorespiratory exercise such as interval training.

-Stage II is designed for clients with low-to-moderate cardiorespiratory fitness levels who are ready to begin training at higher intensities.
+Stage II is designed for clients with low-to-moderate cardiorespiratory fitness levels who are ready to begin training at higher intensity levels.
 Stage II is the introduction to interval training in which intensities are varied throughout the workout.
-Clients training in Stage II should use intervals ranging from 65 to 85% of HRmax; or 14 to 16 on the RPE Scale (6-20 scale).
-A more feasible option is to use the Talk Test where intensities range between the point at which continuous talking is “challenging” to the point at which it first becomes “difficult.”
+Clients training in stage II should use intervals ranging from 65 to 85% of HRmax; or 14 to 16 RPE.
+A more feasible option is to use the talk test where intensities range between the point at which continuous talking is “challenging” to the point at which it first becomes “difficult.”